xinjianluo/LLM-Prompt-Inference/pretrained/README.md

 # The Folder for Pretrained Attack Models

 ## Overview
-This repository contains the following two pretrained models:
+This folder contains the following two pretrained models:

 > Gpt2-Wikitext2_Train-MLPClassHead-Finetune-WbyW-cla-layer18.mdl